aksommerville/fullmoon/README.md

 - - [ ] Pippin?
 - [x] Update face dir when releasing umbrella
 - [x] Enable true black in bgr332 with alpha, find some strategy. eg pick an ugly color to treat as transparent.
+- [ ] Review passwords.
+Seems like only one letter is changing with each treasure i pick up.